-Hybrid learning combines in-class instruction and at-home learning.
-This allows us to limit the number of students in the building each day for safe social distancing, while still ensuring that students can benefit from direct interaction with teachers and peers.
-Whether in school or at-home, P.S.90 will ensure that students will have continuous, rigorous instruction.
+In person learning is in-class instruction.
+This will follow CDC guidelines and limit the number of students in each classroom with safe social distancing, while still ensuring that students can benefit from direct interaction with teachers and peers.
+P.S.90 will ensure that students will have continuous, rigorous instruction.
 Parents choose the type of learning for their child.
 The school day for all students will be from 8:30-2:00.

-During student’s in school days, teachers will provide direct whole-class instruction and small-group instruction.
-During student’s at-home learning days, students will be provided with scheduled whole group and/or small group live instruction.
+During in school days, teachers will provide direct whole-class instruction and small-group instruction.
+In the case of the building being closed student’s will have at-home learning days (remote), students will be provided with scheduled whole group and/or small group live instruction.
 Students learning at-home will also have instructional activities that are important to the learning process, that will be completed independently and will be graded.

 Teachers and intervention specialists will have limited virtual after school "office hours" (on Google Classroom/ Zoom) Monday – Friday from 2:00-2:20.
 Students and parents who have questions or need extra support can check in with their teachers during their office hours for help with at-home learning assignments.
 Your child’s teacher will send the specific code.
 Student expectations for in-person and remote learning.

 Remote instruction will blend synchronous and asynchronous student engagement.
 Remote instruction will include live interaction with large groups, small groups and individual students.
 The school day for all students will be from 8:30-2:00.
 Children must log on every day AND engage in work.
 Students must meet all deadlines for work however some children may need to do some work at different times based upon family schedules.
 We will work with families to have all children log on at least once a day with the class/teacher during school hours.
 The DOE has set minimum expectations for time on device/day.